United Kingdom

 Introduction

-Within the Altro group, we are committed to preventing slavery and human trafficking occurring in any of our corporate activities, as well as seeking to ensure that our supply chains are also free from such practices.
+Within the business, we are committed to preventing slavery and human trafficking occurring in any of our corporate activities, as well as seeking to ensure that our supply chains are also free from such practices.

 Organisation structure

-The Altro Group plc is the parent company of Altro Limited and Altro APAC Pty Ltd, has over 800 employees worldwide and has its head office in Letchworth Garden City, England.
+The Altro Group plc is the parent company of Altro Limited and Altro APAC Pty Ltd, has over 863 employees worldwide and has its head office in Letchworth Garden City, England.
 Its subsidiary, Altro Limited, is the manufacturer and distributor of Altro flooring, walling and associated accessory products and Autoglym and Kanor vehicle cleaning and care products.
-We sell our products around the world via distribution networks and the following subsidiaries of Altro Limited: Altro Scandess SA (Spain), Altro Nordic AB (Sweden), Altro Canada Inc, Altro USA Inc, Altro Trading (Shanghai) Limited (China), Altro Japan K.K., Altro Middle East DMCC (Dubai), Altro GmbH and Altro Deutschland GmbH & Co KG.
+We sell our products around the world via distribution networks and the following subsidiaries of Altro Limited: Altro Spain Floors and Walls SAU, Altro Nordic AB (Sweden), Altro Canada Inc, Altro USA Inc, Altro Trading (Shanghai) Limited (China), Altro Japan K.K., Altro Middle East DMCC (Dubai), Altro GmbH and Altro Deutschland GmbH & Co KG.
 We also sell through Altro APAC Pty Ltd (Australia), a subsidiary of The Altro Group plc.

 We are a privately owned business with manufacturing plants in the UK and Germany.